Music of Sonic the Hedgehog: Sonic the Hedgehog 3 and Sonic & Knuckles (1994)

 A number of composers contributed to the Sonic the Hedgehog 3 score, including Sega sound staff and independent contractors recruited to finish the game on schedule.
 American pop musician Michael Jackson, a Sonic fan, approached Sega, and he was hired to write tracks for Sonic 3.
 However, it is unclear if Jackson's contributions remain in the final game.
 According to Ohshima and Hector, Jackson's involvement was terminated and his music reworked following the first allegations of child sexual abuse against him, but composers Doug Grigsby, Cirocco Jones, and Brad Buxer said his contributions remained.
 Buxer, who was Jackson's musical director, recalled Jackson chose to go uncredited because he was unhappy with how his music sounded on the Genesis, and that the credits music became the basis for Jackson's 1996 single "Stranger in Moscow".

-Buxer recalled in 2022 that of the 41 tracks the sound team composed, Jackson had only worked on one; the theme for IceCap Zone was also lifted from an unreleased track by The Jetzons called "Hard Times", which Buxer was a keyboardist for.
+Buxer recalled in 2022 that of the 41 tracks the sound team composed, Jackson had only worked on one; the theme for IceCap Zone was also lifted from an unreleased track by The Jetzons called "Hard Times", for which Buxer was a keyboardist.
 During the release of The Complete Jetzons vinyl, a special "Sonic Blue" edition was printed which used IceCap Zone's background for its cover, referencing the reused melody.
 Sonic 3 would also be the first game Jun Senoue would compose for, before becoming the lead composer for several future entries.

 The Windows port Sonic & Knuckles Collection (1997) uses different music tracks for several scenes, which were also later used in the remastered version in Sonic Origins (2022); the tracks were long speculated to have been hastily composed to replace Jackson's tracks due to copyright issues, however a prototype of the Genesis version released in 2019 has the Collection tracks, indicating they were made before Jackson's sound team joined.
 Upon Origin's release, Yuji Naka expressed surprise that Sega did not use Jackson's tracks, while critics and fans generally criticized the new conversions for feeling inconsistent with the rest of the soundtrack.